-In a paper, electronic and structural characterizations of divacancies in irradiated graphene were investigated.
+In paper,190 electronic and structural characterization of divacancies in irradiated graphene was investigated.
 Authors provided a thorough study of a carbon divacancy, a point defect expected to have a large impact on the properties of graphene.
 Low-temperature scanning tunneling microscopy imaging of irradiated graphene on different substrates enabled them to identify a common twofold symmetry point defect.
 Authors performed first-principles calculations and found that the structure of this type of defect accommodates two adjacent missing atoms in a rearranged atomic network formed by two pentagons and one octagon, with no dangling bonds.
-Scanning tunneling spectroscopy measurements on divacancies generated in nearly ideal graphene showed an electronic spectrum dominated by an empty-states resonance, which was ascribed to a nearly flat, spin-degenerated band of $\pi$ -electron nature.
+Scanning tunneling spectroscopy measurements on divacancies generated in nearly ideal graphene showed an electronic spectrum dominated by an empty-states resonance, which was ascribed to a nearly flat, spin-degenerated band of π -electron nature.
 While the calculated electronic structure rules out the formation of a magnetic moment around the divacancy, the generation of an electronic resonance near the Fermi level reveals divacancies as key point defects for tuning electron transport properties in graphene systems.
-Thus the situation is still controversial.
+Thus the situation is still controversial.189

-High-temperature ferromagnetism in graphene and other graphite-derived materials reported by several workers has attracted considerable interest.
-Magnetism in graphene and graphene nanoribbons is ascribed to defects and edge states, the latter being an essential feature of these materials.52,187,190-192 Roomtemperature ferromagnetism in graphene is affected by the adsorption of molecules, especially hydrogen.
-Inorganic graphene analogues formed by some layered materials also show such ferromagnetic behavior.
-Magnetoresistance observed in graphene and graphene nanoribbons is of significance because of the potential applications.
+High-temperature ferromagnetism in graphene and other graphite-derived materials reported by several workers^{54,148} has attracted considerable interest.
+Magnetism in graphene and graphene nanoribbons is ascribed to defects and edge states, the latter being an essential feature of these materials.^{52,191,187,190,192} Room-temperature ferromagnetism in graphene148 is affected by the adsorption of molecules, especially hydrogen.
+Inorganic graphene analogues formed by some layered materials also show such ferromagnetic behavior.148 Magnetoresistance observed in graphene and graphene and graphene nanoribbons is of significance because of the potential applications.

-The problem of possible intrinsic magnetism of graphene-based materials was clarified in a paper.
-The authors have studied magnetization of graphene nanocrystals obtained by sonic exfoliation of graphite.
-No ferromagnetism was detected at any temperature down to 2 K. Neither do they find strong paramagnetism expected due to the massive amount of edge defects.
+The problem of possible intrinsic magnetism of graphene-based materials was clarified in paper.193 The authors have studied magnetization of graphene nanocrystals obtained by sonic exfoliation of graphite.
+No ferromagnetism was detected at any temperature down to 2 K. Neither do they found strong paramagnetism expected due to the massive amount of edge defects.
 Rather, graphene is strongly diamagnetic, similar to graphite.
 Their nanocrystals exhibited only a weak paramagnetic contribution noticeable below 50 K. The measurements yield a single species of defects responsible for the paramagnetism, with approximately one magnetic moment per typical graphene crystallite.

-It should be noted once again that finding the way to make graphite magnetic could be the first step to utilizing it as a bio-compatible magnet for use in medicine and biology as effective biosensors.
-Thus the researchers found a new way to interconnect spin and charge by applying a relatively weak magnetic field to graphene and found that this causes a flow of spins in the direction perpendicular to electric current, magnetizing a graphene.
+It should be noted once again that finding the way to make graphite magnetic could be the first step to utilising it as a bio-compatible magnet for use in medicine and biology as effective biosensors.
+Thus the researchers194 found a new way to interconnect spin and charge by applying a relatively weak magnetic field to graphene and found that this causes a flow of spins in the direction perpendicular to electric current, making a graphene sheet magnetized.
 The effect resembles the one caused by spin-orbit interaction but is larger and can be tuned by varying the external magnetic field.
 They also show that graphene placed on boron nitride is an ideal material for spintronics because the induced magnetism extends over macroscopic distances from the current path without decay.

-Recently the Geim's team investigations shed an additional light on controversial magnetic behavior of carbon-based structures.195-198 It was shown195-198 that magnetism in many commercially available graphite crystals should be attributed to micron-sized clusters of predominantly iron.
+Recently the Geim's team investigations shed an additional light on controversial magnetic behavior of carbon-based structures.^{195, 196, 197, 198} It was shown^{195, 196, 197, 198} that magnetism in many commercially available graphite crystals should be attributed to micron-sized clusters of predominantly iron.
 Those clusters would usually be difficult to find unless the right instruments were used in a particular way.